 Simplified and Traditional Chinese Translation Services

 We provide Chinese translation services.
-Two forms of written Chinese are widely used.
-One is known as ‘simplified’ and the other as ‘traditional’.
-Simplified Chinese was introduced in mainland China by the Chinese government in 1949 to improve the population’s literacy rate and make complicated characters faster to write (some of which initially included a few dozen strokes).
+There are two main types of written Chinese.
+One is ‘simplified’ and the other as ‘traditional’.
+The Chinese government introduced simplified Chinese in 1949 to improve the population’s literacy rate and make complicated characters faster to write (some of which initially included a few dozen strokes).
 Chinese people on the mainland started using the modern version of characters, while those outside mainland China continued to use the original traditional script.

 The significant difference between the traditional and the simplified version of Chinese is that the traditional form included more complicated characters.
-In contrast, the modern simplified characters are regarded as easier to use.
+In contrast, people think the modern simplified characters are easier to use.

 In both simplified and traditional Chinese, we offer Chinese translation services in locations across the globe.